 These tests can include blood tests, urinalysis, catheter placement, radiographs, ultrasounds, cystoscopy, biopsies, a veterinary bladder tumor antigen test, cystourethrogram, and retrograde urethrogram.
 These tests will help your veterinarian determine the cause of your dog’s difficulty peeing and determine the best course of treatment.

-Luckily for your dog, diagnosis is now easier with the free-catch urine analysis test: CADET℠ BRAF Mutation Detection Assay.
-The CADET℠ BRAF Mutation Detection Assay is a non-invasive, free-catch urine analysis test that can detect canine bladder cancer (TCC/UC) months before symptoms present, allowing for the earliest therapeutic intervention.
+Luckily for your dog, diagnosis is now easier with the free-catch urine analysis test: CADET® BRAF Mutation Detection Assay.
+This test is a non-invasive, free-catch urine analysis test that can detect canine bladder cancer (TCC/UC) months before symptoms present, allowing for the earliest therapeutic intervention.